wp-plugins/universal-star-rating/readme.txt

 * Initial release with basic functionality to add star ratings inside posts

 == Upgrade Notice ==

+= 1.9.0 =
+Now USR is able to support custom images.
+In the past customized images were deleted by updating the plugin but now you can use a seperated directory for your own images.
+Be aware that this seperated directory may not be inside the plugins directory or it will be deleted again!

 = 1.8.0 =
 Added Schema.org support which can be activated inside the admin panel.
 Please be aware that this causes W3 errors if activated!
 There are some minor bugfixes inside this release, too.